Atlanta Symphony Orchestra

 Kings Theatre - Brooklyn

-A state-of-the-art venue featuring a blend of original ornate details with modern patron improvements.
-With over 3,000 seats in an auditorium that boasts superb sight-lines and acoustics, the Kings Theatre is the largest theatre in Brooklyn and the third largest in New York City.
+A state-of-the-art theater featuring a blend of original ornate details with modern improvements and over 3,000 seats in an auditorium that boasts superb sight-lines and acoustics, the Kings Theatre is the largest theatre in Brooklyn and the third largest in New York City.

 The Kings Theatre, 1027 Flatbush Avenue, between Tilden & Duryea in the Flatbush neighborhood of Brooklyn., NYC.
 (212-861-9386)